AustinGrey/vue-conf-toronto-workshop-2023/notes.md

 One massive "state" reactive in components is not recommended

 edge cases: making builtins like set reactive, cases where shallow ref is necessary.

+# lab time

+Identify simplifications in your own project

+catch-ui-error.vue => preserve object pattern could be used to simplify this and the default-fallback -> since the default fallback and the catch-ui-error.vue would end up using the same object, my guess is that's needy children pattern, and it makes sense to combine this default with the catch-ui-error

+list-searchable could have the fuzzy search functionalty pulled out into a composable